 All staff / anyone who has contact with a child or young person including volunteers are aware of the Private Fostering Policy and have an understanding of host families (Annex A KCSIE 2022) and recognising they have a duty to notify the local Children’s Social Care department if it is thought or known that a child or young person may be Privately Fostered or subject to a host family arrangement which is unclear or ambiguous;

-All staff / anyone who has contact with a child or young person includingvolunteers are aware of Extremism, which include the signs of, alerts to concerning behaviours, and ideologies considered to be extreme; as well as having an understanding of the British Values Agenda.
+All staff / and volunteers are aware of Extremism, which include the signs of, alerts to concerning behaviours, and ideologies considered to be extreme; as well as having an understanding of the British Values Agenda.
 This will include completing Preventing Radicalisation and Extremism training which fulfils the requirements of the Prevent Duty for schools/colleges;

-All staff / anyone who has contact with a child or young person including volunteers know about Prevent duties and will report any concerns to the Safeguarding Designated Lead in the parent school who has responsibilities under Prevent to take action, offer advice and support which may include a referral into Channel using the case pathway process;
+All staff / including volunteers know about Prevent duties and will report any concerns to the Safeguarding Designated Lead in the parent school who has responsibilities under Prevent to take action, offer advice and support which may include a referral into Channel using the case pathway process;

 All staff / anyone who has contact with a child or young person including volunteers should recognise that children are capable of abusing other children or their peers, working to reduce and eliminate such behaviour in their setting.

 This provision recognises the importance of learning from National and Local Child Safeguarding Reviews.
-We are aware of the impact this has on how we carry out our Safeguarding and Child Protection responsibilities and rolesa
+We are aware of the impact this has on how we carry out our Safeguarding and Child Protection roles and responsibilities.

-4.2 The Directors of Learning Engage Project are responsible for:
+4.2 The Directors of Engage Project are responsible for:

 Taking leadership responsibility for the provision’s Safeguarding and Child Protection arrangements;